Apple shares skid on report of iPhone X production cut

 Apple Inc has notified suppliers that it will halve its iPhone X production target for the first quarter to around 20 million units, Nikkei reported on Monday without citing a source.

-REUTERS: Apple Inc will halve its iPhone X production target for the first quarter to around 20 million units, Nikkei reported on Monday, sending its shares down more than 2 percent in early trading.
+REUTERS: Apple Inc will halve its iPhone X production target for the first three months of the year to around 20 million units, Nikkei reported on Monday, sending its shares down more than 2 percent in early trading.

-The report added to growing concerns around weak sales of the US$999 phone, making investors jittery about the company's financial outlook for the year when it reports first-quarter results on Thursday.
+The report added to growing concerns around weak sales of the US$999 phone, making investors jittery about the company's financial outlook when it reports first-quarter results on Thursday.

+Apple shares fell to their lowest level in 2018 on Monday, knocking off US$14 billion from the company's market value.

 The production cut was prompted by slower-than-expected sales in the holiday shopping season in Europe, the United States and China, the Japanese newspaper reported, without citing a source. (http://s.nikkei.com/2BASQZU)